The lead shot transition: solid progress on the ground

 All the latest news and advice on general licences and how they affect you.

-At a recent meeting of the EU REACH committee, Member States agreed to drop a ban on lead bullets and introduce a 7-year transition period before lead shot restrictions take effect in the EU and Northern Ireland.
+At a recent meeting of the EU REACH committee, Member States agreed to drop a ban on lead bullets and introduce a seven-year transition period before lead shot restrictions take effect in the EU and Northern Ireland.

-Following 18 months of negotiation EU Member States have secured significant amendments to the European Commission’s original lead ban proposals.
+Following 18 months of negotiation, EU Member States have secured significant amendments to the European Commission’s original lead ban proposals.

 There will be no restrictions on the use of lead bullets, lead slugs and lead airgun pellets for hunting and outdoor target shooting.
 The use of lead ammunition can continue at indoor shooting ranges.